StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The author of the book states: "*If that (the statistical model) doesn't make much sense, good. ... you're holding the right textbook, since this book teaches you how to read and write these mathematical descriptions*" (page 77).

-The [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) Github organization is intended to allow experimenting with this learning process using four available mcmc options in Julia:
+[StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) is intended to allow experimenting with this learning process using four available mcmc options in Julia:

 1. [CmdStan](https://github.com/StanJulia)
 2. [DynamicHMC](https://github.com/tpapp/DynamicHMC.jl)